7 reasons why teeth are shifting and how to stop it

 It is impossible to overstate this, but retainers are the best way to prevent teeth shifting!
 Retainers come in different designs and forms but the one thing in common is that they should be worn for life!
 Unrealistic and annoying? may be, but it’s a small price to pay to maintain a beautiful smile for life!

 Are your teeth shifting?
 Not sure what to do about it?
 We’re here to help!
 Our orthodontist’s office in Hinsdale offers complimentary consultations at our office as well as virtual consultations.
 You can either call us, book a free consultation online or text 6303208888 to get started.
 We look forward to hearing from you.

-Dr. Ramzi Daibis is a board-certified orthodontist and the owner of Band & Wire Orthodontics in Clarendon Hills, IL.
+Dr. Ramzi Daibis is a board-certified orthodontist and the owner of Band & Wire Orthodontics and Pediatric Dentistry in Clarendon Hills, IL.
 He specializes exclusively in Invisalign and braces for children and adults.
 Band & Wire Orthodontics serves Clarendon Hills, Hinsdale, Westmont, Downers Grove, Oak Brook, Willowbrook, Burr Ridge, Western Springs, La Grange, La Grange Park and Chicago.